HenryLi-0/tape/CODEGUIDE.md

 # Code Guide

 Hello!
 Looks like you're interested in this code!
-Whether you're a programmer or someone who stumbled across this repository, here's the way this code is stored: (so that you don't have to look through every file for something)
+Whether someone who stumbled across this repository or future me who forgot what this is all about, here's the way this code is stored: (so that you don't have to look through every file for something)

 **tape/**